Darz2/X11_forwarding/README.md

         SUCCESS: Specified value was saved.
     ```
 **STEP 3:**
-Login to you remote SSH server from VS code
+Login to you remote SSH server

-- Edit your config file in the .ssh folder should look like this
+- In VS code - Edit your config file in the .ssh folder similar to the example given below
     ```config
         Host <nick_name>
         HostName <server_address>